Piotr1215/kubernetes-ai-learning/README.md

 In `flowise` navigate to the testing section and use the chatbot to explore the cluster.

+Additionally you can use `hurl` and run files with `*.hurl` extension to test the endpoints.

 ## Closing Thoughts

 - 💭 Debate between model fine-tuning and chain of reasoning